 The combination of dragon and tiger is significant in Buddhist culture.
 The two animals represent opposing forces: the tiger is masculine, while the dragon is feminine.
 One represents active power, while the other represents passive power.
 For this reason, the dragon and tiger are often combined with the yin and yang symbol in art.
 If you get this tattoo, it will represent the harmonious balance of two completely different forces, linked by destiny.

 Flaming Dragon Tattoo

 In Western culture, dragons are associated with fire.
 It represents the mystical creature’s immense power and ability to both create and destroy.
-The flames also represent passion, desire and the unstoppable forces of nature.
+The flames also represent passion, desire, and the unstoppable forces of nature.
 If these qualities represent your personality, you could incorporate those elements into your dragon tattoo.

 Dragon Eye Tattoo

 A dragon eye tattoo is one of the boldest and most striking inkings you can get.
 Fierce and reptilian, dragon eyes immediately command attention because human beings naturally seek out eye contact.
 For this reason, the dragon eye is not a tattoo for the faint of heart.
 It can be a very intimidating piece of body art, so placement is essential when you decide to get one.
-Creating a realistic dragon eye tattoo takes a lot of skill as it requires precise lines as well as colour and shading.
+Creating a realistic dragon eye tattoo takes a lot of skill as it requires precise lines as well as color and shading.
 Choosing an experienced artist with a proven track record will mean you get a vibrant and eye-catching tattoo.

 SUBSCRIBE TO OUR NEWSLETTER